 Bull terrier lab mixes inherit high intelligence from both their “parent” breeds.
 Due to their intelligence and eagerness to please the owner, the pups are easy to train.
 They quickly understand what you want from them and are happy to perform.
 Bull terriers can be very stubborn and can take a second to think whether they want to obey your command.
 Not so with Labrador retrievers.

 Prey drive may express in chasing smaller animals such as smaller dogs, cats and squirrels.
-This may make your bull terrier lab mix not a great dog to let off leash in places where other people walk smaller dogs.
-You can try and work on your puppy’s prey drive from young age as well, teaching them to leave squirrels, cats, dogs and other “prey” alone.
+This may make your bull terrier lab mix not a great dog to let off-leash in places where other people walk smaller dogs.
+You can try and work on your puppy’s prey drive from a young age as well, teaching them to leave squirrels, cats, dogs and other “prey” alone.

-High level of intelligence common for Labradors makes them excellent service dogs.
-They are often used as seeing eye dogs, rescue dogs and police dogs.
+The high level of intelligence common for Labradors makes them excellent service dogs.
+They are often used as seeing-eye dogs, rescue dogs and police dogs.
 Your bull terrier Labrador mix may very well show excellent potential for service work as well if you have such a desire.
 Of course, they will need a lot of training in that case as well.

 Labrador retrievers are probably the happiest, least aggressive dogs out there.
 Bull terriers are also genuinely non-aggressive breed, at least as far as aggression towards humans goes.
 They were bred specifically not to be aggressive to humans.
 This is part of Bull Terrier temperament.
 However, some bull terriers can be aggressive towards other dogs, especially if they haven’t been well-socialized.